 I have a confession to make!
 I have never been a huge history fan and as much as I hate to admit it, American history was not my favorite subject in school.
 I know!
 How can you live in the Midwest and NOT enjoy American history?
 We are surrounded by it!
 Okay…so I have another confession.
 I’m actually beginning to enjoy and appreciate all the history that makes up a huge part of this great country that we live in.
 Exploring our neighborhoods for the blogs has opened my eyes to just how much I was missing out on.
 I’ve been telling my friends and family for years that it took me a long time to actually ‘grow up’ – so I figure learning to appreciate American history is a part of my ‘growing’ process.

-Dan and I, along with a friend of ours, attended the reenactment on Sunday of last year and we thoroughly enjoyed the experience.
+I personally attended this event a few years ago..
 The camp is set up with reenactors who spend the weekend living just as our ancestors did back in the day.
 In fact, the reenactors are so dedicated to the process that even when it rained (and rained hard) on Saturday night, they slept in their tents and braved the weather just as the soldiers would have done.
 Even on Sunday morning, many of the camps had wet clothing and hats hanging out to dry.
 And keep in mind, much of the clothing worn back in the day was made of wool…not an easy thing to dry in damp weather.

 In addition to the Federal and Confederate Artillery Camps being set up at last year’s reenactment (with a road dividing the two camps), there were also demonstrations being given by an embalmer and a couple of blacksmiths.
 Blacksmiths are always a huge hit at fairs and festivals but if you’ve never seen a period embalmer demonstration, you’re really missing out!
 His demonstrations always had a large crowd – sometimes the spectators were even reenactors themselves!